-There’s a final thing to comment on and just briefly cause our time is gone, he prayed not only for a perfecting faith and a prospering love, but a purifying hope.
+There’s a final thing to comment on, and just briefly because our time is gone.
+He prayed not only for a perfecting faith and a prospering love but a purifying hope.
 Verse 13, this is again part of the prayer, “May our God and Father Himself and Jesus our Lord establish your hearts without blame in holiness before our God and Father at the coming of our Lord Jesus with all His saints.”
 He’s looking now to the return of Christ.
 And he’s saying, “May you appear holy when He comes.”
 And that’s what hope does.
 Hope is a purifying reality.
 First John 3 says, “Whoever has this hope in Him purifies himself.”

-You know, to believe that Jesus could come at any moment, and he describes it at the end of chapter 4, right?
-The Rapture of the church which is the next event and it’s a signless event, it could happen at any moment, any time, all the indicators that would be Tribulation signs that occur after the Rapture of the church are well in place.
-The Rapture could occur at any moment.
-This church was living so much in the anticipation of that, that they were worried that they might have missed it.
+You know, to believe that Jesus could come at any moment - and he describes it at the end of chapter 4, right?
+The rapture of the church, which is the next event and it’s a signless event, it could happen at any moment, any time.
+All the indicators that would be tribulation signs that occur after the rapture of the church are well in place.
+The rapture could occur at any moment.
+This church was living so much in the anticipation of that that they were worried that they might have missed it.
 They wanted to know what would happen to people who somehow missed it.
-That’s why he describes what he does.
-Goes in to more detail in chapter 5.
+That’s why he describes what he does, goes in to more detail in chapter 5.

 When you live in the light of the fact that Jesus could come at any moment, you want to be found in a place where He’ll be pleased and you will enjoy the best gifts of His reward.

-Well the sum of it all is verse 23, which I read earlier, “Now may the God of peace Himself sanctify you entirely.”
+Well, the sum of it all is verse 23, which I read earlier, “Now may the God of peace Himself sanctify you entirely.”
 That’s the prayer.
 That’s where we’re all going in this pastoral work, we’re trying to get you to entire sanctification.
 So the work is never done.
 It’s not done in my life; it’s not done in yours.

-His prayer, “May your spirit and soul and body be preserved complete without blame at the coming of the Lord Jesus Christ.”
+His prayer, “May your spirit and soul and body be preserved complete, without blame, at the coming of the Lord Jesus Christ.”
 When Jesus comes, you will be perfect.
 But in the meantime, we want to do everything we can to get you there as pure and holy and blameless as possible.
 That’s what shepherds are called to do.
 That’s our calling, the perfection of the saints.

-I watched the U-Tube video of a very, very popular speaker in a place that’s called a church in the south, thousands of people go there.
+I watched a YouTube video of a very, very popular speaker in a place that’s called a church in the south, thousands of people go there.
 And he said this, “If you’ve been saved, get out of this church.
 We’re done with you.
 We’re done with you.
 This isn’t for you, leave.
 Get out.”
 Well, there are certainly a lot of things he doesn’t understand but one of them is, whatever he thinks he is, he’s not fulfilling the role of the shepherd of God’s flock.

 In verse 26, Paul says, “Greet all the brethren with a holy kiss.”
-That was kind of a cheek-to-cheek deal; you might call it a holy hug.
-So before you go, this morning, give somebody a holy hug, it belongs to a Thessalonican kind of church.
+That was kind of a cheek-to-cheek deal.
+You might call it a holy hug.
+So before you go this morning, give somebody a holy hug, it belongs to a Thessalonican kind of church.

-Father, we thank You for Your grace to us in Christ.
-We thank You for a wonderful time of fellowship and worship.
-Thank You for the gift that You have given to us in this church, for all that it has come to mean to us and for many who are so new, all that it will come to mean as the days move ahead to the return of Christ.
+Father, we thank you for your grace to us in Christ.
+We thank you for a wonderful time of fellowship and worship.
+Thank you for the gift that you have given to us in this church, for all that it has come to mean to us, and for many who are so new, all that it will come to mean as the days move ahead until the return of Christ.

-We pray that You’ll do a work in every heart.
+We pray that you’ll do a work in every heart.
 We’re all in this journey somewhere along the line, many new believers here, many just beginning to understand the richness of truth.
 Help them to grow like babes desiring milk and to grow strong.